-With summer coming to an end in Muskogee, now is an ideal time to get a head start on air conditioner maintenance.
+With summer winding down in Muskogee, now is a great time to get a head start on air conditioner maintenance.

-If you haven’t washed it this year, it could be full of dirt and debris from your yard.
-This accumulation can reduce your unit’s efficiency and cause it to malfunction.
-Or make it wear out more quickly.
+If you haven’t cleaned it this year, it could be blocked with mud and yard refuse.
+This buildup can reduce your unit’s efficiency and cause it to break down.
+Or wear it down more quickly.

-We recommend having your air conditioning system professionally tuned-up once a year.
+We advise having your air conditioning system professionally serviced annually.
 Why?
-A clean unit can be more energy efficient, which could save you money on electric bills.
+Clean equipment can be more energy efficient, which could save you money on energy costs.

-Routine AC maintenance also helps our technicians locate and handle slight issues before they become costly problems.
+Consistent AC maintenance also helps our technicians spot and take care of small issues before they become costly problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some maintenance you can do alone between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as several parts on your indoor HVAC system.
+There’s also some maintenance you can do on your own between professional tune-ups.
+You only need about an hour to clean your outdoor condenser unit, as well as several parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?